ec-builds/enterprise-homelab/projects/docker-self-hosted-services/grafana-monitoring.md

 ### Dashboard Configuration Reference

-The following panels provide the initial monitoring views used by the Grafana dashboard.
+The following panels provide the core monitoring views used by the Grafana dashboard.

 | Panel | Visualization | PromQL | Legend | Key Settings |
 |---|---|---|---|---|